 If everyone else was saying that binging was just an excuse to eat the wrong foods, gain weight without blame, and self-loathe…then why wouldn’t I grow to feel the same about myself in a world where, whether we like it or not, opinions seem to matter…too much.
 The APA’s recognition of Binge Eating Disorder in the DSM-V is empowering to us and frustrating as hell to our bullies.
 We finally have a universal understanding that we didn’t make up a reason to eat too much – we ate too much for a reason.

-I have bullied myself for so long for doing what I did – for using food to cope and then using more food to cope with the fact that I was using food to cope.
+Stopping Binge Eating: Well Balanced Meals I bullied myself for so long for using food to cope, and then using more food to cope with the fact that I was using food to cope.
 Confusing, right?
 Well I confused myself right into a rubber band ball of emotions, edibles, and emptiness.

 As I slowly pull off one rubber band at a time, I’m getting closer to the nucleus of self-forgiveness.
 One step closer to confronting my bully and telling her where to stuff it; reminding her that just because my disorder didn’t have an accepted explanation, doesn’t mean it wasn’t real.
 Everything I have felt and dealt with has been real to my mind, my body, and my heart.
 I should never have needed to see it in print, but I’m thankful that other bullies, internal and external, now have a reference and that we now have a voice.